stephentino/cluster_occupations/README.md

 In this project, I use methods from Natural Language Processing (NLP) to cluster occupations based on their task descriptions.
 My ultimate goal is to define a ``labor market”.
 Specifically in my context, a ``labor market” is a cluster of occupations for which (a) the tasks of all of the occupations are similar and (b) the workers of these occupations have similar abilities, education, and experience.

+## Data